Dedham Pottery: Markings

 Rarely the decorator would add his initials, a date, or the initials of the purchaser but these instances were rare and therefore, for collecting purposes, valuable.

 Maude Rose Davenport a very skilled decorator at Dedham Pottery between 1904 and 1928 signed her work with a rebus, a small 5mm circle in the border of her designs.
 Hugh C. Robertson sometimes signed his decorations with a square.

 Reproductions

 The Dedham Historical Society as well as another company in Concord, MA produces reproductions of Dedham pottery.
 The Dedham Historical Society owns both the name and original trademark of Dedham Pottery.
 However, when making reproductions, the pottery is clearly labeled as such.
+The Potting Shed in Concord, Massachusetts made reproductions of Dedham Pottery from 1977 to 2014.
+The pieces were hand made and had the last two numbers of the date in which they were made on the back.